State Farm Financial Literacy Lab

 The State Farm Financial Literacy Lab (SFFLL) provides students, faculty, and the South Florida community with unparalleled educational and technological resources relating to finance.
 By utilizing the most current financial research platforms available, students are given an opportunity to supplement academic theory with the real world analytical tools used by leading financial institutions.
 The SFFLL plays a major role in allowing students to develop a highly marketable skill set – a skill set required to succeed in the dynamic world of finance.

-The SFFLL houses FIU’s Student Management Investment Fund (SMIF), an undergraduate course taught by Dr. Helen Simon, CFP®, where students run and manage an investment fund worth $200,000 (university donor funded).
+The SFFLL houses FIU’s Student Management Investment Fund (SMIF), an undergraduate course taught by Flavio Carrillo, where students run and manage an investment fund worth $200,000 (donor funded).
 Students also utilize the Lab’s resources to carry out extensive market research and analysis required for completion of the course.

 The Lab strives not only to enrich the professional and academic experiences of the FIU community, but also to reach out to students all throughout South Florida and provide invaluable financial insight to those students who might not otherwise find accessible.
 The SFFLL has opened its doors to middle school and high school students in order to provide a solid foundation of financial knowledge to our community’s future leaders through our State Farm Financial Literacy Program.